-Intel® Advisor provides design tools to help ensure your C/C++, Fortran, Data Parallel C++, OpenMP*, and OpenCL™ native/managed applications realize full performance potential on modern processors: Vectorization Advisor, Roofline analysis, Threading Advisor, Offload Advisor, and Flow Graph Analyzer.
+Intel® Advisor provides design tools to help ensure your C/C++, Fortran, Data Parallel C++, OpenMP*, and OpenCL™ native/managed applications realize full performance potential on modern processors: Vectorization and Code Insights, CPU / Memory Roofline, Threading, Offload Modeling, GPU Roofline, and Flow Graph Analyzer.

-Vectorization Advisor is a vectorization analysis tool that lets you identify loops that will benefit most from vectorization, identify what is blocking effective vectorization, explore the benefit of alternative data reorganizations, and increase the confidence that vectorization is safe.
+Vectorization and Code Insights perspective is a vectorization analysis tool that lets you identify loops that will benefit most from vectorization, identify what is blocking effective vectorization, explore the benefit of alternative data reorganizations, and increase the confidence that vectorization is safe.

-One of the key Vectorization Advisor features is GUI-embedded advice on how to fix vectorization issues specific to your code.
+One of the key Vectorization and Code Insights features is GUI-embedded recommendations on how to fix vectorization issues specific to your code.
 This page augments that GUI-embedded advice with links to web-based vectorization resources.

 Use the following resources to start taking advantage of the power and flexibility of the Intel Advisor:

-For detailed description and steps of the Vectorization workflow of the Intel Advisor, see the User Guide: Vectorization and Code Insights perspective.
+For detailed description and steps of the Vectorization and Code Insights workflow of the Intel Advisor, see the User Guide: Vectorization and Code Insights perspective.

-Recommendation: Follow the dark blue and orange workflows (usage scenarios) to maximize your productivity as quickly as possible.
+Recommendation: Follow the dark blue and orange steps to maximize your productivity as quickly as possible.

 Intel Compiler Resources

-The Intel Advisor ships with C++ and Fortran mini-guides of vectorization-related Intel compiler options and directives.
+Intel Advisor ships with C++ and Fortran mini-guides of vectorization-related Intel compiler options and directives.
 These mini-guides are composed of excerpted pages from the full Intel compiler guides.
-The Vectorization Advisor requires the Intel® C++ Compiler Classic or Intel® Fortran Compiler Classic version 15.0 or later or Intel® oneAPI DPC++/C++ Compiler to collect a full set of analysis data, including compiler diagnostics about vectorization constraints.
+The Vectorization and Code Insights perspective requires the Intel® oneAPI DPC++/C++ Compiler, Intel® C++ Compiler Classic, or Intel® Fortran Compiler Classic version 15.0 or higher to collect a full set of analysis data, including compiler diagnostics about vectorization constraints.
 The full compiler guides and vectorization diagnostics can be found below:

 Compiler Guides & References